22 Sep 4 Costly House Insurance Mistakes To Avoid

 For example, if you’re comfortable contributing the first $2,000 in excess each time you claim, you would only claim for losses greater than $2,000.
 Anything costing less than this amount, would be repaired or replaced at your own cost.
 That way your monthly premiums are reduced which could save you in the long term.

-Before you choose a higher excess option, it’s important you compare house insurance policies and get sound advice from your insurance broker so that you’re not paying extra for things you don’t really need.
+Before you choose a higher excess option, it’s important you compare house insurance policies and get sound advice from your Insurance Adviser so that you’re not paying extra for things you don’t really need.

 3. Selecting an insurance company by price alone